jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 As a result, there's a lot of feature disparity between clients (e.g. setting a profile pic worked fine between Movim and Gajim for me, but Converse.js did not register it), and no clients support all major platforms
-(actually there's AstraChat, but it's a company-owned phone messenger) so a web client might be the best option.
+(except AstraChat, but it's a company-owned phone messenger) so a web client might be the best option.
 If I understand correctly, there is a XEP for group voice calls, but none for custom emojis.